 Like a home or office building, it takes more than aesthetics to build an attractive website.
-Yes, colors and themes help distinguish it from other sites, but those element require a strong foundation that enables:
+Yes, colors and themes help distinguish it from other sites, but those elements require a strong foundation that enables:

 If a website doesn’t work right the first time someone visits, that person probably won’t come back for a second visit.
 Your site’s design should ensure pages and photos load quickly, links go where they’re supposed to go, and the site looks good regardless of the device used to visit.